 The exhibit continues on to showing where Diana came from with a brief history of the Spencer family, portraits and beautiful heirloom jewels.
 Then on to her childhood belongings - her favorite stuffed animals, ballet slippers, letters she wrote home, typewriter, her first passport, private photo albums, and school tuck box; to name but a few of the items.
 These belongings would be no more remarkable were it not for its owner.
 But there's a sense of charm in her letters, report cards and toys stitched with her name, which if nothing else, show us that she was like us, albeit raised in better surroundings.

-The next part of the exhibit moves on to her wedding day.
-To give us a true sense of the occasion, footage of her wedding day, her arrival at St. Paul's Cathedral, walking up the aisle and later on the balcony waving to the crowds, is shown.
+her arrival at St. Paul's Cathedral, walking up the aisle and later on the balcony waving to the crowds, is shown.
 But this is just a mere accompaniment to 'The Dress'.
 If nothing else, the view of her historic wedding dress is worth the price of admission, which is the reason I came to see the exhibit.
 Displayed in a case long enough to show the length of her 25 foot train, the Spencer tiara, the embroidery on the dress, including the panel of Queen Mary lace on the bodice is truly a stunning combination.
 I had a hard time moving on to the next room.

 A large part of the exhibit focuses on Diana's glamour, and in the beginning this was really her claim to fame.
 But as Diana moved through her royal life, the exhibit shows the evolution from glamorous fashion icon to the serious side to her work in letters to her various charity heads, and briefs for foreign visits.
 Also included is a short display for the Diana, Princess of Wales Memorial foundation, and the work it continues to do in her memory.